mastodon/documentation/content/en/methods/suggestions.md

 GET https://mastodon.example/api/v2/suggestions HTTP/1.1
 ```

-Accounts the user has had past positive interactions with, but is not yet following.
+Accounts that are promoted by staff, or that the user has had past positive interactions with, but is not yet following.

 **Returns:** Array of [Suggestion]({{< relref "entities/Suggestion" >}})\
 **OAuth:** User token + `read`\